The Absence of Periodicity in Repeating FRB: Introduction

 \section{Introduction}

 The sources of Fast Radio Bursts (FRB) remain mysterious.
-Strongly magnetized neutron stars have long been proposed because their great magnetostatic energy is believed to be released in Soft Gamma Repeater (SGR) outbursts \citep{K82}, and because neutron stars have the short characteristic time scales (manifested in the sub-ms rise times of SGR and in pulsar pulse widths and substructure) required to explain FRB.
+Strongly magnetized neutron stars (``magnetars'') have long been proposed because their great magnetostatic energy is believed to be released in Soft Gamma Repeater (SGR) outbursts \citep{K82}, and because neutron stars have the short characteristic time scales (manifested in the sub-ms rise times of SGR and in pulsar pulse widths and substructure) required to explain FRB.
 As radio pulsars, magnetic neutron stars radiate coherently with extraordinarily high brightness temperatures, another property of FRB.
-Although one giant Galactic SGR outburst did not produce a FRB \citep{TKP16}, setting an upper bound on its isotropic-equivalent FRB energy about 11 orders of magnitude lower than those of FRB at redshifts $z \sim 1$, related objects, perhaps with different values of their parameters, are popular models of FRB sources.
+Although the giant outburst of the Galactic SGR 1806$-$20 did not produce a FRB \citep{TKP16}, setting an upper bound on its isotropic-equivalent FRB energy about 11 orders of magnitude lower than that of FRB at redshifts $z \sim 1$, related objects, perhaps with different values of their parameters, are popular models of FRB sources \citep{P18}.

 The magnetically mediated or powered emission of any rotating magnetized object must be periodic at its rotational frequency, unless the magnetic field is (implausibly) accurately dipolar and accurately aligned with the rotational axis.
-Radio pulsars are the classic example of this, and the pulses of RRAT (radio pulsars most of whose pulses are nulled) are separated by integer multiples of their underlying (rotational) periods.
-Even the thermal emission of Anomalous X-ray Pulsars (AXP; the quiescent counterparts of SGR) is periodic with their rotational period, as is the emission of accreting binary neutron stars.
+Radio pulsars are the classic example, and the pulses of RRAT (radio pulsars most of whose pulses are nulled) are separated by integer multiples of their underlying (rotational) periods. {This applies even if the radiation is produced by a collimated relativistic beam far from the neutron star \citep{M19} because the direction of the beam and its radiation are tied to the orientation of the rotating neutron star.} Even the thermal emission of Anomalous X-ray Pulsars (AXP; the quiescent counterparts of SGR) is periodic with their rotational period, as is the emission of accreting binary neutron stars.

 Two types of periodicity may be considered: bursts separated by integer multiples of a stable underlying period (as in radio PSR and RRAT) and near-periodic modulation of activity.
 The latter describes a process that has irregular, perhaps random, scatter about the underlying stable period; an example is observed Solar activity that is modulated at the underlying more stable Solar rotation period.
-Either would produce a narrow spike in a periodogram and in the distribution of burst intervals; neither have been observed.
+Either would produce a narrow spike in a periodogram and in the distribution of burst intervals.